-Homosexuality
+Homosexuality in Niger

 Although homosexuality is legal in Niger, it is considered culturally and socially unacceptable.
 Consequently, few gay Nigeriens openly disclose their sexual orientation.
 There is a statute that provides for up to 3 years imprisonment and 10,000 CFA francs (\$200) in fines for any person who engages in an "unnatural" same-sex act with someone under age 21.
+At this time, the US State Department has a Status of Forces Agreement in place for Niger.
+Service members will be held accountable to the Uniformed Code of Military Justice.